Pressacco/sample-code/FlaUi/DataGridAutomation/ReadMe.md

 The intent of this project is to have a sandbox application that can be used to discuss:

-- > How do you reliably query a WPF `DataGrid` when virtualization has been enabled (which is the default setting)?
+- > How do you reliably query a WPF `DataGrid` when virtualization has been enabled?
+    - `DataGrid`'s default setting is: `VirtualizingStackPanel.VirtualizationMode="Recycling"`

 ## Solution